 Pointed rounds are narrower than round, and are much more sharply pointed.
 These are for detail and finishing work, spot work and retouching.
 These can hold more paint than you would think because they usually have a long reserve (longer bristles mean more paint can be held in the brush, thus more reserve).

 Detail Round Brushes

 Detail rounds have a small tip that is narrow and pointed.
 They are for very fine work, small spaces, and line work.
 They will often have a shorter handle for better control and precision, and make the artist work much closer to the canvas.

-Fan brushes are very flat with a spread of bristles in the shape of a fan.
-Fan brushes are primarily used for shading, blending, blurring, and glazing.
+Fan are very flat with a spread of bristles in the shape of a fan.
+Fan are primarily used for shading, blending, blurring, and glazing.
 If you are using a fan brush with acrylics, use a very good quality, strong brush; acrylics can often make fan brush bristles clump together.